 - auto, which means that the AI will automatically decide when to apply text normalization

-For more information, please see our API reference.
+For more information, see our API reference.

 Normalization is enabled by default when generating using Text to Speech via the website.